-Alexandria, La., (June 18, 2019) — Repairs to 2-inch water service lateral in the 2400 block of Madeline Street have resulted in the need for a boil water advisory, according to Utility Director Michael Marcotte.
+Alexandria, La., (Feb.
+17, 2020) — Repairs to 12-inch water main in the 6700 block of Taylor Oaks have resulted in the need for a boil water advisory, according to Utility Director Michael Marcotte.

 Because water pressure was lost during the repair process, the water in the affected area may have been compromised.